port-labs/port-docs/docs/exporters/bitbucket-exporter/exporting-repositories.md

 </details>

-In order to apply the `port-app-config.yml` in the whole organization, place it in the repository's root folder.
+In order to apply the `port-app-config.yml`, place it in the repository's root folder.

 <details>